gcallah/SoftwareEngineering/md/chap3.md

 ### Refactoring

-Extreme programming believes that you should not design systems to cope with change because often times anticipated changes may not occur or a completely different change occurs.
+Extreme programming believes that you should not design systems to cope with change because often anticipated changes may not occur or a completely different change occurs.
 Instead, code should be refactored, or in other words improved, constantly.
-Refactoringincludes renaming names of methods and attributes, removing duplicate code to reorganize class hierarchies and relationships, replacing code that is similar to each other, etc. The objective of doing this is to make developers understand the software more which would lead to less of a need for documentation due to the code being easier to understand and structured well.
+Refactoring includes renaming names of methods and attributes, removing duplicate code to reorganize class hierarchies and relationships, replacing code that is similar to each other, etc. The objective of doing this is to make developers understand the software more which would lead to less of a need for documentation due to the code being easier to understand and structured well.

-However, refactoring is not always possible as developmental pressures may occur and push for new features to be implented instead of refacotring old code.
+However, refactoring is not always possible as developmental pressures may occur and push for new features to be implemented instead of refactoring old code.
-Refactoring system archiectures are also extremely expensive.
+Refactoring system architectures are also extremely expensive.

 ### Test-first development

 ![Test Cases](../images/chap/3.7_test_case.png)

-Extreme Programming included new ideas of testing.
+Extreme Programming included new ideas for testing.
 Four key principles of testing in extreme programming are:

 - Test-first development / test-driven development